Robust Reinforcement Learning in Continuous Control Tasks with Uncertainty Set Regularization: Uncertainty Set Regularized Robust Reinforcement Learning

-\textbf{Characteristics of the Adversarial Uncertainty Set.} To further investigate the characteristics of the adversarial uncertainty set, we visualize it in a simple \textit{moving to target} task: controlling a particle to move towards a target point $e$ (Figure \ref{fig:uc_example}.a).
+\textbf{Characteristics of the Adversarial Uncertainty Set.} To further investigate the characteristics of the adversarial uncertainty set, we visualize it in a simple \textit{moving-to-target} task: controlling a particle to move towards a target point $e$ (Figure \ref{fig:uc_example}.a).
 The two-dimensional state $s$ informs the position of the agent, and the two-dimensional action $a=(a_1, a_2)$ ($\|a\|_2=1$ is normalized) controls the force in two directions.
 The environmental parameter $w=(w_1, w_2)$ represents the contact friction in two directions respectively.
-The transition function is expressed as $s' \sim \mathcal{N}(s+(a_1w_1, a_2w_2), \Sigma)$, and the reward is defined by the progress of the distance to the target point minus a time cost: $r(s,a,s')=d(s,e)-d(s',e)-2$.
+The transition function is expressed as $s' \sim \mathcal{N}(s+(a_1w_1, a_2w_2), \Sigma)$, and the reward is defined by the difference of the distances to the target point at two successive steps minus a stage cost: $r(s,a,s')=d(s,e)-d(s',e)-2$.
 The nominal value $\bar{w}=(1,1)$ (Figure \ref{fig:uc_example}.b) indicates the equal friction factor in two directions for the training environment.
-It is easy to conjecture that the optimal action is pointing towards the target point, and the optimal value function $V^*(s)=-d(s,e)$.
-We visualize $L_2$, $L_1$ and adversarial uncertainty set of the contact friction $w$ in Figure \ref{fig:uc_example}.(c,d,e) respectively, at a specific state $s=(4,3)$ and the optimal action $a^*=(-0.8, -0.6)$. $L_2$ and $L_1$ uncertainty set satisfy $ (w_1^2+w_2^2)^{0.5} \le 1$ and $|w_1|+|w_2| \le 1$ respectively.
-Adversarial uncertainty set is calculated by following the generation procedure in Section~\ref{sec:adv}, that the normalized derivative $d(\bar{w})$ is $[0.8, 0.6]^T$ and adversarial uncertainty set is $(w_1^2/0.64+w_2^2/0.36)^{0.5} \le 1$, as an ellipse in Figure~\ref{fig:uc_example}.e.
-Compared with the $L_2$ uncertainty set, the adversarial uncertainty set extends the perturbation range of the horizontal dimensional parameter since it is more sensitive to the final return.
-As a result, the agent learning to resist such an uncertainty set is expected to generally perform well on unseen perturbation types, which will be verified in experiments in the next section.
+It is easy to conjecture that the optimal action is pointing towards the target point, and the optimal value function is $V^*(s)=-d(s,e)$.
+We visualize $L_2$, $L_1$ and adversarial uncertainty set of the contact friction $w$ in Figure \ref{fig:uc_example}.(c,d,e) respectively, at a specific state $s=(4,3)$ and the optimal action $a^*=(-0.8, -0.6)$.
+The uncertainty sets $L_2$ and $L_1$ satisfy $ (w_1^2+w_2^2)^{0.5} \le 1$ and $|w_1|+|w_2| \le 1$ respectively.
+Adversarial uncertainty set is calculated by following the generation procedure described in Section~\ref{sec:adv}, where the normalized derivative $d(\bar{w})$ is $[0.8, 0.6]^T$ and adversarial uncertainty set is $(w_1^2/0.64+w_2^2/0.36)^{0.5} \le 1$, as an ellipse in Figure~\ref{fig:uc_example}.e.
+Compared with the $L_2$ uncertainty set, the adversarial uncertainty set extends the perturbation range of the horizontal dimensional parameter since it could be more sensitive to the final return.
+As a result, the agent learning to resist such an uncertainty set is expected to perform well on unseen perturbation types, which will be verified in more realistic experiments in the next section.